THE CHARMING CITY OF VALLADOLID, MEXICO

 Ix Cat Ik

 This restaurant is doing its best to keep the traditions of Maya culture and heritage alive.
-Ix Cat Ik is a beautifully decorated treasure, the entire staff is of Maya origin, and they grow their herbs and vegetables.
+Ix Cat Ik is a beautifully decorated treasure, the entire staff is of Maya origin, and they grow their own herbs and vegetables.
 Sure, it’s geared toward tourists, but it still maintains its authenticity.

 There’s a warm and friendly man named Jose there that will give you a small informational tour through their garden.
 The food is memorable, and the staff is always attentive and personable, do yourself a favor and just go there!
 We’re still dreaming about their handmade tortillas and amazing Maya chocolate.

 Taqueria El Gallo

-This hole in the wall local taqueria is an excellent place to sample cochinita pibil a traditional slow-roasted pork dish marinated in citrus and chili paste from the Yucatán Peninsula.
-You can get it three ways as either tacos, tortas, or polcanes (resembling a thick corn pocket).
+This hole-in-the-wall local taqueria is an excellent place to sample cochinita pibil a traditional slow-roasted pork dish marinated in citrus and chili paste from the Yucatán Peninsula.
+You can get it three ways as tacos, tortas, or polcanes (resembling a thick corn pocket).
 Try a few of them, we had two tacos and two polcanes.
 Nice for a quick cheap snack on the go!

 La Casona de Valladolid

 Set inside a gorgeous hacienda-like location with a big, shaded courtyard, this is the place to come for lunch if you’re wanting to try a wide variety of Yucatecan dishes all in one place.
 Yes, it’s a tourist restaurant, you might share the space with some groups coming back from Chichén Itzá, but they run a buffet every day for 230 pesos ($11.50).
 Just be sure to arrive well before 5pm when the buffet closes.